 A hallmark of polytechnic education is its ability to adapt to industry needs.
 With the pace of change increasing, employers are looking to their polytechnic partners to both provide a responsive talent pipeline and be a step ahead of emerging trends.
 In addition to developing highly skilled graduates, polytechnics are leading the way as workplaces transform and shift, responding to new skill requirements and helping partners to innovate in an environment of uncertainty.

 How can polytechnics contribute to some of Canada’s most pressing challenges?
-In this session, HESA will present recent research findings on how technical institutions around the world are enabling workforce development and business innovation in their local communities and beyond.
-Informed by case studies from more than 10 countries, this presentation will highlight international best practices and spark new ideas as Canada’s polytechnics seek to continually improve supports for students, industry partners and communities.
+In this session, HESA presented recent research findings on how technical institutions around the world are enabling workforce development and business innovation in their local communities and beyond.
+Informed by case studies from more than 10 countries, this presentation highlighted international best practices and spark new ideas as Canada’s polytechnics seek to continually improve supports for students, industry partners and communities.

 Alex Usher is the President of Higher Education Strategy Associates, a role he has held for over a decade.
 He is an internationally recognized expert on a range of fields within higher education, including student financial aid, quality measurement and public financing.
 He also has experience in strategic planning and visioning at both the institutional and system level.